 Orthonormal Cartesian coordinate system: coordinates of a point.
 Definition of geometric vector.
 Operations on geometric vectors: sum, scalar multiplication.
 Parallelism and coplanarity of vectors.
 Scalar product.
 Vector product.
 Mixed product.
 Distance between two points.
 Parametric and Cartesian equations of a plane.
 Parallelism of two planes.
 Sheaf of planes.
 Parametric and Cartesian equations of a line.
 Direction parameters.
 Parallelism of two lines.
 Parallelism between a line and a plane.
 Coplanarity of two lines.
 Direction cosines.
 Angle between two lines.
-Perpendicularity of two lines.
+Perpendicularity between a line and a plane.
 Angle between a line and a plane.
-Perpendicularity between a line and a plane.
+Perpendicularity of two planes.
 Distance between a point and a plane.
-Distance between a point and a plane.
+Distance between a point and a line.
 Distance between two skew lines.
-Remarkable surfaces: sphere, ellipsoid, elliptic hyperboloid, hyperbolic hyperboloid, elliptic paraboloid, hyperbolic paraboloid.
+Remarkable surfaces: sphere, ellipsoid, elliptic hyperboloid, hyperboloid, elliptic paraboloid, hyperbolic paraboloid.
 Change of orthonormal Cartesian coordinate system.